thaitype/kubricate/README.md

   - Use **Connectors** to read/write secrets from systems, and **Providers** to convert secrets into Kubernetes-native resources (like `Secret`, `ConfigMap`, or `ExternalSecret`).

 - **🚀 CLI-Friendly & GitOps Ready**:
-  - Run `kubricate generate` <!--,  `kubricate secrets hydrate`, --> and `kubricate secrets plan` to validate, sync, and render your infrastructure as YAML — without running anything in your cluster.
+  - Run `kubricate generate` <!--,  `kubricate secrets hydrate`, --> and `kubricate secrets apply` to validate, sync, and render your infrastructure as YAML — without running anything in your cluster.

 - **🧪 First-Class Dev Experience**:
   - Enjoy full IDE autocomplete, refactor support, type checking, and linting across your entire platform configuration — all in TypeScript.